eviltester/junitexamples/readme.md

-# JUnit 5 experiments
+# JUnit Experiments

-Some simple code to experiment with Junit 5.
+Some simple code to experiment with Junit 4 and 5.

 ## Junit 5 can support JUnit 4